-- Maximum flight time was tested in an environment with no wind while flying at a consistent 11 mph (18 kph) and the maximum flight speed was tested at sea level altitude with no wind.
+- ▲ Maximum flight time was tested in an environment with no wind while flying at a consistent 12 mph (19.4 kph) and the maximum flight speed was tested at sea level altitude with no wind.
 These values are for reference only. - The remote controller reaches its maximum transmission distance (FCC) in a wide-open area with no electromagnetic interference at an altitude of about 400 ft (120 m).
+The maximum transmission distance refers to the maximum distance that the aircraft can still send and receive transmissions.
+It does not refer to the maximum distance the aircraft can fly in a single flight.
 The maximum runtime was tested in a laboratory environment and without charging the mobile device.
 This value is for reference only. - 5.8 GHz is not supported in some regions.
 Observe the local laws and regulations.